LiMinggang/madedit-mod/README.txt

 Mod v0.4.15
 New: Use input file ext as SaveAs file type filter
 Fix: Size issue of MacroDialog
+Fix: Save new created empty file as would cause crash #271

 Mod v0.4.14
 1.New: Using case insensitive on file name and directory name sorting in Windows list dialog